facebookresearch/LAMA/README.md

 # LAMA: LAnguage Model Analysis
 <img align="middle" src="img/logo.png" height="256" alt="LAMA">

-LAMA is a set of connectors to pre-trained language models. <br>
+LAMA ia a probe for analyzing the factual and commonsense knowledge contained in pretrained language models LAMA contains a set of connectors to pretrained language models. <br>
 LAMA exposes a transparent and unique interface to use:

 - Transformer-XL (Dai et al., 2019)